syseleven/openstack-workshop-handson/06-lbaas/README.md

 ## Overview

-With this guide you can deploy a simple web application and pblish it through a loadbalancer.
+With this guide you can deploy a simple web application and publish it through a loadbalancer.

 ## Goal